uclajsam/Predicting_Employee_Churn/README.md

 2. Upsample using SMOTE (Synthetic Minority Over-Sampling Techniques)
 3. Downsample the majority class

 Evaluating the F1 score using these three techniques with a 80/20 train-test split, **_upsampling using SMOTE_** provided the best score.
+We will use the SMOTE sample for predicting how these models work on the test data.
 | Method | F1 Score |
 | -------- | ----------- |
 | Original Sample | 0.4451 |